-The National Housing Federation (NHF) has released its Home Truths 2017/18 report today, which shows that the average price of a home is more than 10 times the average salary.
+The National Housing Federation (NHF) has released its Home Truths 2016/17 report today, which shows that the average price of a home in more than 10 times the average salary.

 GreenSquare has homes across Wiltshire, Gloucestershire and Oxfordshire.

 In Wiltshire, the average house price is £276,295, while average monthly private rents are £774.
 In Gloucestershire, the average house price is £260,817, with monthly rents at £717.
 Oxfordshire remains one of the most expensive counties in the UK, with the average house price reaching a staggering £380,526 with rents rising to £1,070.